faisalazam/Problems/SYSTEM_DESIGN.md

 abilities.

-If you still have some time left, then may be consider talking about the deployment and operational side of things, e.g. how would you deploy and achieve zero down time? building and using some automated logging, monitoring and alerting systems which can help proactively resolve issues if they occur.
+If you still have some time left, then may be consider talking about the deployment and operational side of things, e.g. how would you deploy and achieve zero downtime?
+Building and using some automated logging, monitoring and alerting systems which can help proactively resolve issues if they occur.
 Such approaches will help you stay ahead of the game.

 #### Step 4 - Wrap up (3 - 5 minutes)